-BPT has responded to a series of refused applications for the proposed replacement of the side extension (see 20/00889/LBA & 20/00888/FUL, 21/00966/LBA & 21/01182/FUL).
-The principle of a new side extension is not opposed; however, any such extension should be complementary and recessive in its design and use of materials, with suitable justification provided regarding any possible loss of historic fabric or aesthetics.
+BPT does not oppose the principle of the construction of a side extension due to a precedent having already been established along the Sydney Buildings road.
+However, we maintain that any such extension should be complementary and recessive in its design and use of materials, with suitable justification provided regarding any possible loss of historic fabric or aesthetics.

 We feel that the height and position of the extension is appropriate.
 It is well set back from the principle façade of the building, and is subservient in its height and massing.

 However, we have some concerns regarding the use of slate cladding.
 Typically, this is a material prominent in Bath’s roofscape, and the complementary contrast between the use of natural slate and Bath stone ashlar helps to clearly differentiate between the roof profile and the main body of the building.
 We would therefore suggest that a material more in-keeping with the traditional vernacular of a street of largely Grade II designated Georgian building stock is considered for the walls of the extension, such as Bath stone ashlar.
 This will ensure that the clear, material delineation between the building body and the roof is sharply retained.